rombrew/phobia/doc/MachineProbe.md

 we believe that they will need a change only in a complicated case.
 Most likely you will need to decrease probing currents for a small machine.

-- `pm.probe_current_hold`, `pm.probe_current_weak` - Two current setpoints that
-  is used to estimate stator resistance.
-Please note they must be significantly different to get accurate well-conditioned estimate.
+- `pm.probe_current_hold` - Machine probing current that is used to estimate stator resistance.
+Note it must be large enough to get perceptible voltage drop.
-- `pm.probe_freq_sine`, `pm.probe_current_sine` - Sine wave frequency and
-  amplitude that is used to estimate stator winding impedance.
+- `pm.probe_current_sine` - Sine wave probing signal amplitude that is used to estimate stator winding impedance.
 - `pm.probe_speed_hold` - Speed setpoint for the initial spinup.
 At this speed flux linkage and noise threshold will be estimated.
 - `pm.probe_loss_maximal` - Maximal heating losses on stator winding.
 This allows us to assume maximal machine current.

-Also pay attention to the forced control parameters which are used to achieve initial spinup.

-	(pmc) reg pm.forced

 - `pm.forced_hold_D` - Forced current setpoint which should be enough to hold rotor in aligned position and force it turn.
-- `pm.forced_accel` - Allowed acceleration of the forced control.

-If you use power supply that not tolerate reverse current then consider the wattage limit settings.
+If you use power supply that not tolerate reverse current then pay attention to the wattage limit settings.

     (pmc) reg pm.watt